priya-kinthali/setup-python/docs/advanced-usage.md

           pip-install: -r requirements.txt
 ```
 > Note: This feature is intended for standard pip-based dependency installations.
 For complex workflows, or alternative package managers (e.g., poetry, pipenv), we recommend using separate steps to maintain clarity and flexibility.
+Test